Advanced Modelling of 3D Rotary Projects

 Wrapping can be enabled on any level in component tree and combined with mirror mode.
 If the level wraps on itself, then intersecting areas will be merged regardless of level's combine mode.
 If it is desired to create e.g. a woven pattern, then place left-hand spiralled component and right-hand spiralled components in different separate levels, both with wrapping enabled.

 The last step is to make column endings.
-For that purpose third level was created, with Combine Mode set to Merge.
+For that purpose the third level was created, with Combine Mode set to Merge.
 This way the spiral pattern will be 'hidden' at the ends.
 A circular 3D tab clipart was placed at each end, and stretch vertically to match the job boundaries.

-This section will show how to create twisted shapes, using combination of level-wrapping and Vector Unwrapper tool.
+This section will show how to create twisted shapes, using a combination of level-wrapping and Vector Unwrapper tool.

-In this example a new rotary job was created, with diameter of 6 inches and length of 20 inches, rotating around X axis.
+In this example a new rotary job was created, with a diameter of 6 inches and length of 20 inches, rotating around X axis.
 To start, we need a cross-section vector.
 In this example a 5-armed star was used.
 To create a star, we can use Draw Star tool.
 This example used Outer Radius of 3 inches, to match the radius of the material.

 The next step is to unwrap the cross section.
-In the case of star however, the center is not the same as center of star's bounding box.
-To find the real center, one can draw line from two of the star corners.
+In the case of the star however, the center is not the same as center of star's bounding box.
+To find the real center, one can draw a line from two of the star corners.
 Then open Vector Unwrapper and select the star.
 Then drag rotation center and snap it to the intersection of the lines, as can be seen below.

 Once the star is unwrapped, we need to create rails, that will make spiral when wrapped.
 To do that, select Draw Line/Polyline tool and draw a horizontal line at the bottom of the job from left to right.
 While the drawing tool is still active, type 90 into Angle box and type y * 2 into Length box and pressing =.
-We used y * 2 formula so the star will make 2 revolutions Then press Add button to add a vertical segment.
+We used y * 2 formula so the star will make 2 revolutions Then press button to add a vertical segment.
 Finally, start a new line that connects the horizontal and vertical lines, forming a triangle.
-Once this line is created, horizontal and vertical lines can be removed.
+Once this line is created, our horizontal and vertical lines can be removed.

 Next step is to copy the line and place it so its bottom left end coincides with top left corner of 2D job.